Русский

 The main symptom of cold rhinitis is a transient runny nose, accompanied by mucous discharge.
 Its characteristic feature is that it appears when the patient comes into contact with low temperatures, and in a warm room after warming it completely goes away on its own.

-Treatment of allergies to cold and ways to relieve symptoms of the disease With cold rhinitis, a runny nose occurs after exposure to the cold.
+With cold rhinitis, a runny nose occurs after exposure to the cold.

 Cold conjunctivitis is manifested by increased lacrimation, eye pain, and slight blepharospasm.
 In the warmth, the symptoms of cold conjunctivitis go away on their own.